DPDK Summit

 Speaker Guide

-Thank you for being a speaker for DPDK Summit 2025.
-The event is at the Grandior Hotel Prague on Thursday, 8 May – Friday, 9 May, in Prague, Czech Republic.
+Thank you for being a speaker for DPDK Summit 2026.
+The event will take place at the Scandic Continental on Tuesday, 12 May – Wednesday, 13 May, in Stockholm, Sweden.

-Here is your official event speaker guide.
+This is your official speaker guide.
 Please bookmark this page for easy access and check back regularly as we will be updating it with additional speaker information, including on-site details, as they become available.
-If you have any questions, please contact Jennifer Crowley at jcrowley@linuxfoundation.org.
+If you have any questions, please contact Carolyn Ingalls at cingalls@linuxfoundation.org.

 If you require a visa letter, please register for the event and then complete the visa letter request form.